 - WOMEN should aim to consume 25 grams or less of added sugar per day.
 This translates into 6 teaspoons or less (1 teaspoon sugar = 4 grams sugar).

 - MEN should aim to consume less than 38 grams of added sugar per day, or 9 teaspoons or less.

 - KIDS ages 2-18 should consume no more than 6 teaspoons (25 grams) of added sugar per day and limit 8-ounce sugar-sweetened beverages to one per week.
 Kids under 2 should avoid added sugar.

 Added sugar can take many forms, from classic table sugar to maple syrup to agave to brown rice syrup.
 Natural fruit sugar, such as that found in dates and bananas is better.
 See my article on sugar.
 While it’s good to limit added sugar, it would be unrealistic and unnecessary to completely avoid it.

 Intuitive Eating Add-On

-Finally, remember this is just a guide to help you find some healthy products.
+Finally, remember this is just a guide to help you find some nourishing products.
 Would I buy a granola bar that is high in sugar or has no protein but tastes good?
 Of course!
 It just probably wouldn’t be my everyday go-to.
-I want to look after my teeth and for my dentist to be pleased with me, after all.
-Too much sugar and infrequent visits to your local dentist – like Dentist Coconut Grove – are a recipe for dental disaster!
 It’s all about mindful eating and finding that balance between pleasure and health.